dermotreynolds/data.io.docs/design/cloud-deployment-design.md

    classDef GroupClass fill:white,stroke:#2979ff,stroke-width:2px, stroke-dasharray: 0,font-size: 12px, color:black, padding-left:0em;
 ```

+### 2.1 Functional & Non-Functional Requirements

 | Requirement#  |Functional/NFR|Date | Description | Addressed By     | Reviewed Date  |
 |---------------|--------------|-----|-------------|------------------|----------------|
 |               |              |     |             |                  |                |

+### 2.2 Seasonality

+`Is this application or elements of it, busier at specific times of the day or year?
+Are there key events that take place at specific times?`

 ## 3. Current Mode Of Operation